A new mini-collaboration

 What made you choose Tusting to collaborate with for making this bag?

 It was a really simple decision!
-Tusting are masters in leather goods manufacturing.
+Tusting is a master in leather goods manufacturing.
 The family’s background in tanning means that they intrinsically understand leather and how to work it.
 The quality of the leather and craftsmanship is second to none.
 They also understand the importance of understated style, Tusting leather goods also stand the test of time.

 What is the one thing that you cannot be without in your bag?